gravellian/basekit-docs/installation/installation.md

   - Feature recipes (opt‑in): `recipes/article`, `recipes/blocks/*`
   - `recipes/site` — aggregate of base + features

+## Install Flow (high level)

+1) Create a new project directory (e.g., `dev.basekitsite.com1`) and init a Drupal 11 codebase via Composer.
+2) Add BaseKit repositories (or local path repos such as `../basekit` and `../basekit-recipe`) and require the packages.
+3) Initialize Lando for the codebase and start services.
+4) Install Drupal, then apply the BaseKit recipes (`recipes/site`) to pull in config.
+5) Scaffold a sub‑theme from BaseKit, build its assets, and set it as the default/admin theme.
+6) Create your administrator account and verify default blocks/layouts are in place.

 ## Prerequisites

 - PHP 8.1+ and Composer